European Horizons: Network of Chapters, Partners, and Alumni

 Located at over sixty universities across three continents, chapters form the basis of European Horizons' network of students, prospective policymakers, and aspiring leaders.
 Each academic year, chapters pool their resources to organize keynote events, conduct in-depth research projects, and produce op-eds and policy memos.

-European Horizons has established a long-term partnership with the Instrat Foundation – a Polish public policy think tank –, which culminated in European Horizons’ first joint contribution to the European Commission’s consultations on the New Competition Tool and the Digital Services Act (DSA).
+European Horizons has established a long-term partnership with the Instrat Foundation – a Polish public policy think tank –, which culminated in European Horizons' first joint contribution to the European Commission's consultations on the New Competition Tool and the Digital Services Act (DSA).
 Within the same theme of digital innovation, organization's network has launched its first book in partnership with ASKO Europa-Stiftung, investigating the effects of technology on economics, culture, and politics.

-European Horizons has various other partners including Debating Europe, Europäische Akademie Otzenhausen (EAO), and Konrad Adenauer Stiftung.
+European Horizons has various other partners including Debating Europe, Europäische Akademie Otzenhausen (EAO), EPIS Thinktank and Konrad Adenauer Stiftung.
 The organization has also worked closely with the European Parliament Liaison Office (EPLO) in Washington DC and London.

 Since the organization's inception in 2015, European Horizons has grown through the founding of local student chapters, organizing the international European Horizons conferences, forming partnerships, and growing a network of financial backers.
 Today, the organization's alumni are represented in more than twenty countries on three continents and are engaged in various sectors, from advising governments and major companies to conducting research at high-ranking universities and international institutions.